-We primarily utilize our Credit Agreement to fund working capital, general operations, stock repurchases and other strategic activities, such as the acquisitions described in Note 2 of the Notes to Consolidated Financial Statements.
-As of December 31, 2014 and 2013, we had borrowings of \$100.0 million and \$100.0 million, respectively, under our Credit Agreement, and our average daily utilization was \$285.9 million and \$238.1 million for the years ended December 31, 2014 and 2013, respectively.
-After consideration for issued letters of credit under the Credit Agreement, totaling \$3.2 million, our remaining borrowing capacity was \$596.8 million as of December 31, 2014.
-As of December 31, 2014, we were in compliance with all covenants and conditions under our Credit Agreement.
+We primarily utilize our Credit Facility to fund working capital, general operations, stock repurchases, dividends, and other strategic activities, such as the acquisitions described in Note 2 of the Notes to Consolidated Financial Statements.
+As of December 31, 2015 and 2014, we had borrowings of \$100.0 million and \$100.0 million, respectively, under our Credit Facility, and our average daily utilization was \$319.6 million and \$285.9 million for the years ended December 31, 2015 and 2014, respectively.
+After consideration for issued letters of credit under the Credit Facility, totaling \$3.4 million, and the current level of availability based on the covenant calculations, our remaining borrowing capacity was approximately \$415 million as of December 31, 2015.
+As of December 31, 2015, we were in compliance with all covenants and conditions under our Credit Facility.